A young girl with blue eyes in a pink hooded sweatshirt glances sideways as a boy appears in the background.

 A mother glances wearily to the side as she and her three children sit under a makeshift tent in South Sudan.

 When conflict broke out in Sudan in April 2023, Fatha and her children fled to South Sudan seeking safety and protection.
-In April 2024, the United Nations High Commissioner for Refugees (UNHCR) reported that over 8.5 million Sudanese had been forced to flee, with 1.8 million people having crossed borders into countries such as South Sudan, the Central African Republic, Chad, and Ethiopia. (© 2023 World Vision/photo by Scovia Faida Charles)
+The UNHCR reported that over 12 million people from Sudan have been forced to flee, with millions having crossed borders into countries such as South Sudan, the Central African Republic, Chad, and Ethiopia. (© 2023 World Vision/photo by Scovia Faida Charles)

 What is the definition of a refugee?

-Refugees are people who have been forced to flee their home country because of feared persecution, conflict, violence, or other circumstances that place them in need of international protection.
+Refugees are people who have been forced to flee their home countries because of persecution, conflict, violence, or other circumstances that place them in need of international protection.
 Under international law, anyone who meets these criteria is a refugee, although a host country may require asylum seekers to establish a well-founded fear of danger before formally granting them refugee status.
-The 1951 Refugee Convention outlines refugees’ rights, including the right to non-refoulement — not to be returned to a country where they may be persecuted.
-People who have committed serious crimes or people who might pose a security threat are specifically excluded from refugee protection.
+The 1951 Refugee Convention outlines refugees’ rights, including the right to non-refoulement — the right of a person not to be returned to a country where they may be persecuted.
+Refugee protections do not extend to people who have committed serious crimes or pose a security threat.

 BACK TO QUESTIONS

-Refugees flee their homes because of credible threats of danger or persecution and because they are not protected by their own country.
-In contrast:
+• Refugees are people who flee their home country because of danger or persecution and because they are not protected by their country’s government.
+A person may fit this definition before being formally granted refugee status.

-• Internally displaced people (IDPs) are displaced by conflict, violence, or natural disasters within their own country.
+• Internally displaced people (IDPs) are people displaced by conflict, violence, or natural disasters within their home country.

 • Migrants are people who move from their usual place of residence, whether internally or internationally, regardless of their legal status or reasons for moving.
 Although there is no formal legal definition, experts agree on this classification.